National Health Service (England): Public satisfaction and criticism

-In November 2022 a survey by Ipsos and the Health Foundation found just 8% of people surveyed in England thought the government plans for the NHS were appropriate.
+Public satisfaction with the National Health Service (NHS) in England has fluctuated over time.
+While the founding principles of the NHS continue to enjoy strong public support, overall satisfaction with the way the service is run has declined markedly in recent years.

-Quality of healthcare, and accreditation
+According to the British Social Attitudes survey, analysed by the King’s Fund and Nuffield Trust, overall satisfaction with the NHS in England fell to 24 % in 2023, the lowest level recorded since the survey began in 1983, and declined further to 21 % in 2024.
+Dissatisfaction rose to a record 59 %, with most respondents citing long waiting times, staff shortages, and insufficient government funding as the main reasons for their views.

-There are many regulatory bodies with a role in the NHS, both government-based (e.g., Department of Health and Social Care, General Medical Council, Nursing and Midwifery Council),and non-governmental-based (e.g., Royal Colleges).
-Independent accreditation groups exist within the UK, such as the public sector Trent Accreditation Scheme and the private sector CHKS.
+Support for the underlying principles of the NHS, however, remains strong.
+In 2023, 91% of respondents agreed the NHS should be free at the point of use, 82 % said it should be available to everyone, and 82 % supported funding it primarily through taxation.

-With respect to assessing, maintaining and improving the quality of healthcare, in common with many other developed countries, the UK government has separated the roles of suppliers of healthcare and assessors of the quality of its delivery.
-Quality is assessed by independent bodies such as the Healthcare Commission according to standards set by the Department of Health and the National Institute for Health and Clinical Excellence (NICE).
-Responsibility for assessing quality transferred to the Care Quality Commission in April 2009.
+Satisfaction levels vary by service.
+In 2024, 23% of respondents were satisfied with general practice services, 12% with accident and emergency (A&E) departments, and around 20% with NHS dentistry.
+Despite declining satisfaction with performance, the NHS continues to be regarded as an important symbol of national identity and pride.

-700 hospital patients suffered harm in serious incidents due to treatment delays in part of 2015–16, 1,027 hospital patients suffered similar harm in 2016-17 and this rose to 1,515 in 2017–18.
-Norman Lamb blames understaffing.
-NHS Improvement stated during 2017-18 the NHS was short of 93,000 staff, which included 10,000 doctors and 37,000 nurses.
+Media coverage of the NHS often highlights pressures such as staff shortages, long waiting lists, and delays in emergency and dental care.
+Despite these challenges, public trust in healthcare professionals remains high: around three-quarters of people continue to view doctors, nurses and other NHS staff as reliable sources of information and care.

 Performance

 In 2014 the Nuffield Trust and the Health Foundation produced a report comparing the performance of the NHS in the four countries of the UK since devolution in 1999.
 They included data for the North East of England as an area more similar to the devolved areas than the rest of England.
 They found that there was little evidence that any one country was moving ahead of the others consistently across the available indicators of performance.
-There had been improvements in all four countries in life expectancy and in rates of mortality amenable to health care.
-Despite the hotly contested policy differences between the four countries there was little evidence, where there was comparable data, of any significant differences in outcomes.
+There have been improvements in all four countries in life expectancy and rates of mortality amenable to health care.
+Despite the hotly contested policy differences between the four countries, there was little evidence, where there was comparable data, of any significant differences in outcomes.
 The authors also complained about the increasingly limited set of comparable data on the four health systems of the UK.
 Medical school places are set to increase by 25% from 2018.

 A report from Public Health England's Neurology Intelligence Network based on hospital outpatient data for 2012–13 showed that there was significant variation in access to services by clinical commissioning group.
-In some places there was no access at all to consultant neurologists or nurses.
+In some places, there was no access at all to consultant neurologists or nurses.
 The number of new consultant adult neurology outpatient appointments varied between 2,531 per 100,000 resident population in Camden to 165 per 100,000 in Doncaster.